pylattice/MitoTNT/docs/index.md

 It is built upon mitochondria segmentation provided by **MitoGraph**, and visualization engine provided by **ChimeraX**.

-MitoTNT is written by Zichen (Zachary) Wang (ziw056@ucsd.edu), ith the help from people in the [Johannes Schöneberg lab](https://www.schoeneberglab.org/) at University of California San Diego.
+MitoTNT is written by Zichen (Zachary) Wang (ziw056@ucsd.edu), with the help from people in the [Johannes Schöneberg lab](https://www.schoeneberglab.org/) at University of California San Diego.